analytiq-hub/sigagent.github.io/_posts/2023-07-04-airbyte-dagster-langchain-example.md

     cd airbyte
     ./run-ab-platform.sh
     ```
-* Once you see an Airbyte banner, the UI is ready to go at [http://localhost:8000](http://localhost:8000)!
-You will be asked for a username and password.
-By default, that's username airbyte and password password.
-Once you deploy airbyte to your servers, be sure to change these in your `.env` file.
+* Once you see an Airbyte banner, the UI is ready to go at [http://localhost:8000](http://localhost:8000).
+  * You will be asked for a username and password.
+By default, that's username `airbyte` and password `password`.
+  * Once you deploy airbyte to your servers, be sure to change these in your `.env` file.
   * Configure Airbyte to connect `Sample Data` source to `Local JSON` destination.
-Pick `test` as destination path.
+  * Pick `test` as destination path.
 This will result in three output files `/tmp/airbyte_local/_airbyte_raw_{stream_name}.jsonl`.
 * Create the build folder:
     ```bash
     mkdir ~/build/airbyte-dagster-langchain